temporalio/documentation/docs/clusters.md

 To guarantee that Namespace data and Workflow Execution data will achieve eventual consistency (especially when there is a data conflict during a failover), a **version** is introduced and attached to Namespaces.
 All Workflow Execution History entries generated in a Namespace will also come with the version attached to that Namespace.

-All participating clusters are pre-configured with a unique initial version, and a shared version increment:
+All participating Clusters are pre-configured with a unique initial version, and a shared version increment:

 - `initial version < shared version increment`